 So then we knew that either we’d have two boys and I’d be a boy mom forever or we’d have twin girls.
 I honestly was overwhelmed thinking about either scenario but I didn’t have to wait long to find out what I was carrying.
 More on that in subsequent blog posts.

-My OB told me we’d do basically the same stuff as if I were pregnant with just one baby except that he’d have a specialist as part of my 20 week ultrasound.
+My OB told me we’d do basically the same things as if I were pregnant with just one baby except that he’d have a specialist as part of my 20 week ultrasound.
+I soon learned through my own research that wouldn’t be the case, it was a high risk pregnancy and I’d need to see a specialist starting at 16 weeks pregnant, if not earlier.

 Telling our Parents